leoluz/vimfiles/README.md

 -----

 This is a project to maintain my Vim configuration files.
-It uses [Vundle](https://github.com/gmarik/vundle) to manage Vim plugins.
+It uses [Vundle](https://github.com/gmarik/vundle) approach to manage Vim plugins.

 Fill free to hack around and use these files as you wish but IMHO the best way to learn is doing it by yourself.